Some bar takers wonder if they should study early for the bar exam (ahead of the traditional 10-week schedule), whether…

 “We don’t rise to the level of our expectations.
 We fall to the level of our training.”—Archilochus

 If you’re able to recite all the rules and score sky-high three months before the exam, why the hell are you even studying?
 You have nowhere to go but down.
 It’s like trying to be in your 40s while you’re in your 20s.
+You don’t even know what it’s like to be a middle-aged person.
 It doesn’t work very well.
+Act according to your season.

-So if you’re stressing over not improving at all for the first several weeks, that’s fine!
+So if you’re stressing over not improving much for the first several weeks, your efforts are not wasted.
+The bamboo shoots up overnight all at once.
 Keep watering the bamboo.
-Your efforts are not wasted by watering the bamboo every day.
-The bamboo shoots up overnight all at once.
-(This is one of the mental shifts you’ll learn in Mental Engines, my mini-course on organizing your mental and emotional state for the bar exam.)
+(This is one of the mental shifts you learn in Mental Engines, my mini-course on organizing your mental and emotional state for the bar exam.)

 That’s why you want to work backward and create a plan.